CtrlK

 Conciseness

 The 'What is covered' bullet list is somewhat useful as a table of contents but is moderately verbose.
-The constraints section repeats the same compile-first idea five different ways (MANDATORY, PREREQUISITE, SAFETY, BLOCKING CONDITION).
-Some trimming would improve token efficiency.
+The constraints section repeats the same compilation-check idea five different ways (MANDATORY, PREREQUISITE, SAFETY, BLOCKING CONDITION, VERIFY).
+The skill could be tightened significantly.

 2 / 3